Duffew/debt-deliverance/README.md

 ## Lessons
-This section includes a list of lessons learned during this project in no particualr order:
+This section includes a list of lessons learned during this project in no particular order:
-+ Not every feature has the same value to effort ratio - I wasted around 2 hours at the beginning of the project trying to design a graphical logo that was never implimented.
-The text based logo works has the same value with far less effort.
++ Not every feature has the same value to effort ratio - I wasted around 2 hours at the beginning of the project trying to design a graphical logo that was never implemented.
+The text-based logo works has the same value with far less effort.
 + Putting temporary borders or background colours around divs really helps - I was struggling with sizing the two divs on the resources page until I put a black border around them so that I could see what I was trying to style.
 See below for an example:

     <img src="assets/screenshots/divs_with_borders.png" alt="divs with borders image">

 + Chrome Dev Tools is very powerful BUT I need a lot more practice
 + I need to set time limits on trying out new things.
-Trying to fix the Path image issue took a a lot of time and I eventually had to draw a line under it.
+Trying to fix the Path image issue took a lot of time and I eventually had to draw a line under it.
 The same with designing an unused logo.
 The time wasn't totally wasted as I learned, but I lost time in terms of getting the project complete.
 Don't let perfect be the enemy of good.
 + Flexbox - I can see the potential for its use BUT I need a LOT more practice and study
 + I need to better plan my naming conventions for classes and ids.
-I kept losing track of what I was trying to style becasue of poor name choice.
+I kept losing track of what I was trying to style because of poor name choice.

-## Follow-on Actions
+## Follow-On Actions
+### Outstanding Issues
++ Add missing fieldset
++ Remove redundant navigation links

+### Three Lessons to Apply Next Time
++ Use temporary borders when styling.
++ Plan class and id names before writing code - sketch the divs out on paper and define their purpose.
++ Continue to experiment and explore but set a time limit of 1 hour.
+If I can't solve a problem it within the hour, use a backup.

 ## Credits
 ### Code